DeanLeong/production-ready-react/readme.md

 .env files follow a simple format of keys and values, separated by returns.
 Put some fake values in there that we'll use just as examples.

-CRA ignores any values that don't begin with `REACT_APP_` so we have to do that in this case, but normally we don't.
+CRA ignores any values that don't begin with `REACT_APP_` so we have to do that in this case, but normally we can call the keys whatever we like..

 ```
 REACT_APP_FAKE_ONE=thisisfake